Red background with darker patterns on the right

+Spain has been one of the leaders in Europe in its approach to address gender equality, pay discrimination, and equal pay for equivalent work, now ubiquitous terms used in the diversity, fairness, and inclusion discussion.
 In 2020, Spain introduced two complementary Royal Decrees designed to address gender equality.
 Decree 901 regulates gender equality plans, and Decree 902 helps target gender discrimination in pay, and they apply today to any company with more than 50 employees.
 Both decrees seek to ensure equal treatment of and opportunities for employees.
+Companies who do not comply to the policies will receive financial penalties.

 For some organizations, that level of transparency and accountability is new.
 Still, others that are EDGE Certified will recognize these as some of the fundamental principles underpinning the EDGE Standards, which means they are aligned with the Spanish Royal Decree requirements.
 EDGE Certification and the Spanish government’s approach share the same philosophy that analysis alone will not drive action; only a shared plan of action will accelerate the achievement of sustainable progress and drive change.